 Kids are used to their daily routines and structure.
 Taking these two things away can be challenging for many children and can cause them to “test the limits” throughout the day.

 So, what can you do?
 Create a schedule or plan each day that outlines how the time will be spent.
 For a visual of what your schedule might look like, see our Classroom Scheduling Pocket Chart™.
 Be sure to add in brain breaks, dance breaks, exercise breaks, and snack breaks to make it easier for your children to stay focused when they are doing schoolwork.
+We have many school resources for parents to help you turn these plans into reality.

 Keep Electronics Away from Children During Homeschool Time

 Just like a regular school day, non-educational electronics need to be put away to avoid distraction from learning at home.
 If this is something that you feel would not work for you and your child, create a “technology” time during the day where they can use their electronics.
+The important thing is to set clear boundaries on technology and make sure they’re followed.

 Create Learning Areas to Foster Focus